STnetwork/Hexo/source/_posts/How to install_upgrade ZSH 5.8 CentOS 7.7.1908.md

 ---
 date: 2020-02-10
-title: How to install_upgrade ZSH 5.8 - CentOS 7
+title: CentOS 7 - How to install_upgrade ZSH 5.8
 tags:
+- zsh
 - centos
-- ZSH

 ---
 ## ZSH 5.8 on CentOS 7

 ```